k2052/places-that-have-a-good-hiring-process/README.md

 [DuckDuckGo](https://duck.co/help/company/hiring)

-## Known To Have a Trial Run Hiring Process
+## Places Known to Have a Trial Run Hiring Process

 These companies give you a short paid project instead of requiring you to whiteboard or something similar.